 Natural infection allows for better immunity instead of vaccinations.

+This is perhaps one of the more popular vaccine myths.
 It is true that natural infection usually causes better immunity than vaccinations in most instances.
 This is because when an infection is naturally acquired, the body is exposed to a much higher dose of virus or bacteria, resulting in more severe symptoms and a greater immune response.
 In contrast, vaccinations use the smallest dose of the virus required to generate a protective immune response.
 Hence, higher levels of immunity from vaccines are acquired only after several vaccine doses.

 However, acquiring natural immunity through infections can be dangerous.
 They can be severe and lead to complications such as pneumonia or brain infection from chickenpox, brain damage from Haemophilus influenzae type b (Hib), lung damage from pneumococcus or death from measles.